Hungarian Regional Autonomy: Proposals and initiatives

 The creation of territorial autonomy for ethnic Hungarians in Serbia was proposed by the Alliance of Vojvodina Hungarians political party and is largely based on the autonomy model of South Tyrol in Italy.
 The Hungarian Regional Autonomy would be a territorial unit with the area of 3,813 km² and population of 253,977 inhabitants.
 It would include nine municipalities in northern part of Vojvodina: Subotica, Bačka Topola, Mali Iđoš, Kanjiža, Senta, Ada, Bečej, Čoka, and Novi Kneževac.
 The administrative centre of the region would be Subotica, while the territorial unit itself would be part of Vojvodina province.

 Some proposals advocate excluding the municipality of Novi Kneževac, which has a Serb ethnic majority.
 Contrary to this, the proposal of the 64 Counties Movement advocates creation of Hungarian territorial autonomy on a much larger territory, which would include not only municipalities with Hungarian majority or plurality, but also sizable neighboring municipalities with ethnic Serb majority.

 Demographics

-According to data from the 2022 census, the proposed territorial unit would include 61% of all Hungarians living in Serbia and 62% of all Hungarians living in Vojvodina province.
+According to data from the 2022 census, the proposed territorial unit would include 61% of all Hungarians living in Serbia.
 Ethnic structure would be as follows: 44.4% Hungarians, 29% Serbs, 4.3% Croats, 3.6% Bunjevci, 3.2% Roma, and others.

 The municipalities with ethnic Hungarian majority are: Kanjiža (83.1%), Senta (75.7%), Ada (72.7%), Bačka Topola (55.6%), and Mali Iđoš (51.8%).
 Hungarians make plurality of the population in Čoka (44.8%).

 The municipality of Novi Kneževac has ethnic Serb majority (58%); Serbs make plurality of the population in Bečej (42.3%) and Subotica (34.3%).